-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) the as adjusted amount of our total stockholders' equity by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the underwriting discounts and estimated offering expenses payable by us.
-If the underwriters' option to purchase additional shares is exercised in full, the as adjusted amount of total stockholders' equity would increase by approximately \$ million, after deducting underwriting discounts and estimated offering expenses payable by us, and we would have shares of our common stock issued and outstanding, as adjusted.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) the as adjusted amount of our total stockholders' equity by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the underwriting discounts and estimated offering expenses.
+If the underwriters' option to purchase additional shares is exercised in full, the as adjusted amount of total stockholders' equity would increase by approximately \$ million, after deducting underwriting discounts and estimated offering expenses, and we would have shares of our common stock issued and outstanding, as adjusted.